 2️Speak Naturally, Not Mechanically

-Practice Tip: Record yourself on your phone and play it back.
-If you sound like a newsreader, slow down and add expression.
+Practice Tip: Record yourself on your phone and check whether your words sound clear.
+If you sound rushed, slow down and add small pauses.

 3️Use Linking Words for Smooth Flow